 It is critical to understand the properties of the permissions model noted below.
 Please consider reorganizing your data structure to make long-term management of user access simpler.
 It’s also important to understand these properties to ensure that only authorized users have access to data:

-- Permissions are inherited by all folders and files within the project or folder you share.
+- Permissions are inherited by all folders and files within the project or folder you share with other Workplace users.
 For instance, if you grant a team member Full Access to a project, they will have full access to every folder and file within that project.

 - Permissions are granular, meaning permissions can be set on any sub-folder within the data set.

 - Permissions cannot be restricted in sub-folders.
-To share a project or folder, the owner must grant access to other users.
+To share a project or folder with other Workplace users, the owner must grant access to them.
 Permissions cannot be restricted on a folder.
 Instead, you should only provide the appropriate level of access required to the specific folders within the folder structure.

 - Permissions can be increased in sub-folders.
 A higher level of permissions can be applied to folders within a project.
 For instance, Read-Only permissions can be granted for a project and Full Access can be granted for a specific folder within the project.
 The person with whom you are sharing will be able to read all folders and files within the project as well as have full access to the specific folder to which Full Access permissions were granted.